Project Management seems like a very broad term, and to be honest, it is. It’s an industry which sits in other industries and helps them to function.

 Stark was running his own weapons business and once he realised his weapons were being used to kill American troops he changed his business plan to fight terrorists and crime as Ironman.
 Stark exhibited Agile Project Management processes by changing the scope of his project when he realised a critical risk.
 He switched to developing new technologies and being Ironman, while delegating the task of running his business to trusted PA, and love interest, Pepper Potts.

 10. Simba – The Lion King

 Simba came to power from nothing after suffering major setbacks – his Uncle Scar killed Simba's Father and banished Simba.
 Simba showed great project management to plan a return.
 He utilised his resources in Pumba, Timon, Nala and the spirit of his fallen Father to take control of Pride Rock.

 Now, if project management seems a bit more relatable and easier for you to understand, my objective has been achieved.
 You could argue, that this was a project in itself.

-If you're thinking about becoming certified, e-Careers offers many accredited courses for you to kick-start a successful project management career.
-Click here to find out more.
+If you're thinking about becoming certified, e-Careers offer many accredited Project Management courses for you to kick start your career.

 Choose any one from a HP Laptop, Fitbit Versa 2 or Apple Airpods*.*Special terms and conditions apply to certain courses.
 See product page for details.
 View Deals